Estee-Noble/LITA-HR-DATA-Project/README.md

 Tenure Information: Years at the company and with the current manager.

-Geographical Information (optional): Based on state data from the Map Data sheet.
+### Key columns in the Map Data includes:

+States: Names of various states.

+Longitude and Latitude: Geographical data information

+Population (2006) and Population (2019): Population data for two years.

+### Scope of Analysis
+This analysis covers various HR aspects including employee demographics, job characteristics, performance metrics, and attrition rates.
+Additionally, regional population data is available, potentially supporting geographical analysis.

 Analysis Tools

-Data Analysis: Python and Excel for initial data cleaning and descriptive statistics.
+Data Analysis: Excel used for initial data cleaning and descriptive statistics.

 Data Visualization: Power BI for interactive visualizations.

-Mapping (if applicable): Use geographical data to analyze trends across states.
+Mapping: Use geographical data to analyze trends across states.